Frequently Asked Questions

 How I deal with statutory declarations and affidavits for use in the UK

-- identifying you in the way described on http://www.andnotary.eu/identifying_you.html; and
+- identifying you in the way described on the Identifying you page of this website; and

 - keeping a detailed record of what I have done.